 Proverbs is a Proven Method

 I heard about this method from my former pastor.
 He faithfully read a Proverb every day.
-I thought it sound like a great idea but did not try it until I started using the “It’s Personal Journal” You can read about that journal here.
+I thought it sounded like a great idea but did not try it until I started using the “It’s Personal Journal” You can read about that journal here.
 This journal also suggests reading a proverb a day and gives space to note any insight, conviction or application you found in the chapter.
 I have been reading through the book of Proverbs monthly for a long time and I learn something new each time I read them.

 More tips to Develop a Devotional Time with Children